arangodb/docs/oasis/cloud-migration-tool.md

    - The target deployment is switched into default read/write mode.

    {% hint 'info' %}
-   The source data cluster remains read-only.
+   After finishing the migration, the source data cluster will remain read-only.
    You can use the `set-server-mode` subcommand to switch it back to default, if needed.
    In case something goes wrong during the migration, the `stop` command is not switching the source data cluster into read-only mode.